 The Office has created a Mail Stop designation for correspondence related to a Customer Number ("Mail Stop EBC"), and all correspondence related to a Customer Number (e.g., requests for a Customer Number) should be addressed to this mail stop designation.

 The following persons are authorized to change the information associated with an established Customer Number: (1) a registered practitioner associated with the Customer Number; and (2) the person who requested the Customer Number (signed the Request for Customer Number, Form PTO/SB/125).

 II.
 PATENT APPLICATION FILED WITHOUT CORRESPONDENCE ADDRESS

+If a patent application as filed has been accorded a filing date but is not complete, the applicant is notified and given a period of time within which to file the missing parts to complete the application and pay the applicable surcharge.
+See MPEP § 601.01et seq. for a discussion of the requirements for a complete application.
 In order for the Office to so notify the applicant, a correspondence address must also be provided by the applicant.
 The address may be different from the post office address of the applicant.
 For example, the address of the applicant’s registered attorney or agent may be used as the correspondence address.
 If the applicant fails to provide the Office with a correspondence address, the Office will be unable to provide the applicant with notification to complete the application and to pay the surcharge as set forth in 37 CFR 1.16(f) for nonprovisional applications and 37 CFR 1.16(g) for provisional applications.
 In such a case, the applicant will be considered to have constructive notice as of the filing date that the application must be completed and the applicant will have 2 months from the filing date in which to do so before abandonment occurs.